NEWS, UPDATES, AND RESOURCES REGARDING COVID-19

 UPDATE ON THE AUSTIN BAR ASSOCIATION / AYLA OFFICE

 The Austin Bar and AYLA offices have now officially moved to Hilgers House at 712 W. 16th Street.
-The staff is working at the new location, however, the office remains closed to the public.
+The staff is working remotely, and the office remains closed to the public.
 We hope to be able to see you at Hilgers House soon.

 Austin Bar and AYLA sections and committees are encouraged to conduct necessary meetings remotely.
 Contact CLE and Marketing Manager Kelli Horan for help and information on using Zoom for your remote programs and meetings.